WaltteriSuomi/WaltteriSuomi/README.md

 ### Walsu

 I am a student at HAMK.

-I'm currently learning:
+I'm currently interested in:
 - Python
 - Rust
 - C#